 Embracing Diversity and Inclusion

-perfect score earned for a third straight year in the Human Rights Campaign’s Best Places to Work Corporate Equality Index, a national benchmarking tool for policies and practices pertinent to LGBTQ+ employees.
+—a perfect score earned for a fourth straight year in the Human Rights Campaign’s Best Places to Work Corporate Equality Index, a national benchmarking tool for policies and practices pertinent to LGBTQ+ employees.

-vendors benefited from the Bank’s Supplier Diversity Workshops aimed at fostering economic development in our communities.
+vendors attended the Bank’s supplier diversity outreach workshops aimed at fostering economic development in our communities.

 of inner-city, majority-minority and all-girls high schools across the Eighth District reached by the St. Louis Fed’s economic education resources.

-of the Bank’s workforce engaged as members of employee-led resource groups, which are focused on women, African-Americans, Asians, military veterans and the LGBTQ+ community.
+of the Bank’s workforce engaged in employee-led resource groups, which are focused on African Americans, Asians, Latin Americans, women, people with disabilities, military veterans and the LGBTQ+ community.

 Doing Good for the Sake of Good

-donated by employees to the United Way of Greater St. Louis campaign.
+in employee donations to the United Way of Greater St. Louis.

 raised by employees to help support food banks and feeding programs for the needy in the St. Louis area.

-school items donated by employees to the Back-to-School Supply Drive to benefit area students.
+school items donated by employees to the Bank’s Back-to-School Supply Drive to benefit area students.

-employee volunteers for Teach Children to Save Day at local elementary schools.
+employee volunteers for Teach Children to Save Day at elementary schools in the St. Louis area.

-- The h-index, or Hirsch index, is a compound measure of publications and citations used to highlight research productivity.
+- RePEc is Research Papers in Economics.
+The h-index, or Hirsch index, is a compound measure of publications and citations used to highlight research productivity.

 - IDEAS is the world’s largest bibliographic database dedicated to economics.
-This service, provided by RePEc (Research Papers in Economics at ideas.repec.org), is hosted by the St. Louis Fed’s Research division.
+This service, provided by RePEc, is hosted by the St. Louis Fed’s Research division.